 Oh yes I did… Hehe!
 These little stacked star Christmas tree dog treat towers are assembled with carob “glue” and decorated with carob and yogurt.
 They are a very cute little gift to make for your favourite furfriends this holiday season.
 Here’s how to make your own DIY stacked star Christmas trees.
 It works for human cookies, too.
 Just swap the treats and toppings for your favourite flavours.

 Not Quite a Recipe...

-I experimented with a kiwifruit dough to see if I could get a natural green without turning to artificial colouring or green veggies.
+I experimented with kiwifruit dog treat dough for a natural green without turning to artificial colouring or green veggies.
 Veggies and carob?
 Bleuch!
 Although I’m sure the dogs would still love it!
 I didn’t want to go crazy with the kiwi, so used it along in combination with banana and other add-ins.
-The resulting dough was a lovely minty green but baked up to a muddier greenish brown, which I should have expected.
-Fail!
-Oh well, live and learn!
+The resulting dough was a lovely minty green, but it baked up to a muddy greenish brown, which I should have expected.
+Oh well, live and learn.
 The dogs loved the treats and couldn’t care less about the colour.
 They smelled pretty great to the humans, too.
 Plus, assembling and decorating the DIY stacked star Christmas tree treats was a fun success.
 Yay!

 Choosing a Base Dough Recipe

-Making the Stacked Star Christmas Tree Dog Treats
+Making the DIY Stacked Star Christmas Tree Dog Treats

 Treat Making Tools